wasnaqvi/SIP-CASTOR/README.md

 3. The output will be a simulated image with the in-orbit conditions modeled, including noise and PSF effects.

+   The Simulated Survey Files are available in hdf format on the Canadian Astronomical Data Center.
+Email me @ wasi.naqvi@nrc-cnrc.gc.ca or wasi14@student.ubc.ca for these files if you need to run Phase_0 sim.ipynb

 ## Configuration

 The configuration file `xx.yaml` contains the parameters for the simulation.
 The .yaml files follow Pyxel's JSON schema.